FriedbergLab/GOThresher/README.md

 ## Installation

-GOThresher is available on PyPi, so the best way to install GOThresher is through `pip`.
+GOThresher is available on PyPi, so the recommended way to install GOThresher is through `pip`.

 You can install GOThresher by running:
 ```